anna-git/DownloadStats/README.md

         "downloadedAt": "2020-06-29T11:57:33.211235"
 }

-Every time you add an item through this API, there's a call to the geogson apis to reverse geo code the country name.
+Every time you add an item through this API, there's a call to the geogson apis to reverse geo code the country name (url in appsettings).
 Limit is 2000/day

 # Once on the page